 |This post can help you avoid mistakes when going for a bold brow.|

-Trying to perfect the natural frame of our eyes can take some experimenting with various forms of brow products before we are satisfied with our results.
+Trying to perfect the natural frame of our eyes can take some experimenting with various forms of brow products before we are satisfied with our results when creating bold brows.
 Take gels and waxes, which are fine but are better more for control than depositing as much intense color as brow pencils or powders.
-However, powder is the superior performer if you are striving for the most natural look.
+However, powder is the superior performer if you are striving for the most natural look of bold brows.

 The reason brow powders are ideal is because you can brush as much pigment as you need to play up the brows.
 On the other hand, pencils give you less control of how much color is dispersed, which can result in a heavy, painted line from you drawing them in.